gciruelos/LanguageDetection/README.md

 Contribute
 ----------
-You could contribute by adding new languages or 2-grams, 3-grams or 4-grams.
+You could contribute by adding new languages.